foolmarks/cifar10_tensorflow/README.md

 - Defining a simple CNN using the tf.layers API
 - Saving data graph for display with TensorBoard
 - Saving checkpoints and graph as protobuf files

+The Jupyter notebook can be visualized or downloaded from here: